Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 4. Interactive Learning Stations:

 Set up different stations around the room.
 At the Habitat Map station, let children point out where different turtles live and discuss the environments.
-The Sensory Bin station allows for hands-on exploration as they play with sand, water, and toy turtles, simulating a turtle’s habitat.
+The Sensory Bin or Sensory Tray station allows for hands-on exploration as they play with sand, water, and toy turtles, simulating a turtle’s habitat.
 Encourage them to talk about what they feel and see as they engage with the materials.

 5. Movement Activity – Turtle Walk: